 And here are the steps to making ithmid kohl with elaboration:

 Firstly, you need to pasteurize the Galena stones.
-Spray them with isopropyl alcohol and wipe them down with a paper towel or the like, and then wash 3 times with water.
-Dry the Galena stones.
+Spray them with isopropyl alcohol and wipe them down with a paper towel, and then wash 3 times with water alone.
+Then dry the Galena stones.
 Although I made (and currently am using) ithmid before with unpasteurized kohl stones, it doesn’t hurt to pasteurize them.
 If you don’t have isopropyl alcohol or would rather use something else, then pouring boiling hot water over the stones should also be enough to pasteurize them.

 Secondly, using a steel mortar and pestle, crushing the Galena stones until it reaches a coarse gravel-like consistency.
 Steel is a good choice for a mortar and pestle because it is not brittle like porcelain, but not soft like marble.
 Porcelain would break if you try banging it on a hard surface.
 Whereas marble would disintegrate due to its softness.